Loading...

 The test of real and vigorous thinking, the thinking which ascertains truths instead of dreaming dreams, is successful application to practice.

-John Stuart Mill , em Considerations on Representative Government
+John Stuart Mill , in Considerations on Representative Government

 philosophy thought practice thinking rigor